 - How to use BANT into your sales discovery meetings

-- How to adapt and update BANT for use in 2020
+- How to adapt and update BANT

 To wrap up, I’ll provide a downloadable agenda template and best practices for AEs and SDRs, along with bonus sample qualification questions.